leadedge/ofSpoutDemo/README.md

 Full screen display on the monitor wher the program was executed.
 * Show info\
 Show or hide the on-screen display.
+* Capture folder
+* Video folder\
+Opens file explorer to show captured images and recorder videos.
+Videos are saved in bin\data\videos.\
+The "Video folder" menu item and on-screen recording display only show if recording is enabled in Help > Options.

+### Help > Options
+Opens a dialog with capture and recording options.

+* Image type - png or tif\
+Tif images can be produced instead of default png if required and may be useful if the sender is producing 16 bit texture format.
+The format is shown by the on-screen display or further details are in the "SpoutPanel" sender selection dialog.
+* Enable\
+Enable or disable recording.
+* File name\
+Open a "File Save" dialog to select the name and destination folder for the video file.
+Videos are normally saved using the sender name to bin>data>videos and over-written if the file exists.
+* Duration\
+Record for a fixed amount of time.
+Enter the number of seconds to record.
+* Codec - mpeg4 or x264\
+x264 codec can be used instead of default Mpeg4.
+Compatibility and quality may be improved.
+File size approximately 20% less.
+* Audio - record with system audio\
+Audio from the system audio device (speakers) is recorded along with the video using a [virtual audio device](https://github.com/rdp/virtual-audio-capture-grabber-device) developed by Roger Pack.
+The audio filters must be registered.
+Refer to the "bin\data\audio" folder for details.
+* HELP button\
+Shows details of the options.

 ## Building the project